-1.4 Basis for Approval
+1.4.
+Basis for Certification

-Approval is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:
+Certification is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:

-- 1.4.1 Examination and tests on production samples shall be performed to evaluate - The suitability of the product; - The performance of the product as specified by the manufacturer and required by FM Approvals; and as far as practical, - The durability and reliability of the product. - 1.4.2 An examination of the manufacturing facilities and audit of quality control procedures shall be made to evaluate the manufacturer's ability to produce the product which was examined and tested, and the marking procedures used to identify the product.
-These examinations are repeated as part of FM Approvals product follow-up program.
+- 1.4.1.
+Examination and tests on production samples shall be performed to evaluate: - the suitability of the product; - the performance of the product as specified by the manufacturer and required for certification; - the durability and reliability of the product. - 1.4.2.
+An examination of the manufacturing facilities and audit of quality control procedures may be conducted to evaluate the manufacturer's ability to consistently produce the product which is examined and tested, and the marking procedures used to identify the product.
+Subsequent surveillance may be required by the certification agency in accordance with the certification scheme to ensure ongoing compliance.

-1.5 Basis for Continued Approval
+1.5.
+Basis for Continued Certification